teambit/docs/docs/bit-basics/06-add-components.md

         "classnames": "^2.2.6"
       },
 ```
+As you recall from the ['Set up a workspace'](docs/bit-basics/set-up-workspace) step, rules and policies set on the `workspace.jsonc` file are applied to all relevant components.
+The above ["policy"](/docs/dependencies/overview#dependency-policies) states that every component with 'classnames' as a dependency will use version 2.X.X.

+To select a more limited set of components use the ['variants'](docs/variants/overview) field.

-### Track the Component
+### Track the component

-If you head over to the Workspace UI [http://localhost:3000]() you will see the Button component is not displayed.
-That is because Bit is not tracking it yet.
+Our 'Button' component does not show up in our Workspace UI yet as it is not tracked by Bit.

-To start tracking the Button component:
+To start tracking it:

 ```sh
 $ bit add components/react/ui/button
 ```

-The Button component should now appear in the Workspace UI navigation bar with an "N" to its right, to signify a new component.
+The 'Button' component should now appear in the Workspace UI navigation bar with an "N" to its right, to signify that it is a new component.

+### Add compositions

-To examine our Button, let's create 'compositions' - instances of that component.
-It will be rendered in its own isolated environment and displayed in the workspace UI.
+To examine our Button's look and behavior, let's create 'compositions' - these are different instances or usages of that component.

+Each composition will be rendered in its own isolated environment and displayed in the workspace UI.

+Rendering components in an isolated environment gives us a clear understanding of their behavior as they are guaranteed to be un-effected by their context.
+In addition to that, compositions play a crucial role in the documentation of a component as they demonstrate the various ways of which that component can be used.

 We'll start by creating a new 'compositions' file